 With The Creative Curriculum®, children are immersed in learning through purposeful play-based experiences on topics they’re familiar with from their everyday lives.
 Children find opportunities for rigorous skill development like counting, measurement, and language comprehension while also developing positive relationships, gross-motor skills, and problem solving abilities.

 Our Pre-Kindergarten Classes are structured to prepare children for kindergarten.
 Our classes provide experiences that allow the children to be successful and to practice the necessary pre-reading and pre-math skills needed for kindergarten, while interacting with peers in a social setting.
-Students participate in technology using Bee Bot Robots.
 A “letter of the week” program gives exposure to the alphabet with emphasis on recognition and phonemic awareness.
 Handwriting Without Tears curriculum teaches children how to correctly form letters.
-Our math program introduces children to patterning ( a pre reading skill), one to one correspondence, addition, and subtraction.
-Enrichment classes allow students to be pulled out of the large group setting and engage in small group activities including cooking, science, math, and language.
+Our STEAM program introduces children to patterning ( a pre reading skill), one to one correspondence, addition, and subtraction.

 Central Preschool offers art enrichment classes as part of the curriculum.
 We cover the concepts as outlined in the Maryland Core Curriculum, including emphasis on line, shape, form, and color.
 We use our imagination and “travel” around the world and through history.
 Some of the art we have studied and created include cave drawings, American quilts, African masks, ancients mosaics, still life drawing, and architecture.